 No retrospective changes to tax laws

 We commit to not introducing retrospective amendments to tax (or other law) as it merely adds to pending litigation (worth Rs 2.7 lakh crore in 2012-13).
-There may be some occasion to consider this option in the rarest of rare occasions to correct a flaw in the tax provisions.
-However, such flaws will be aimed to be corrected through separate mechanisms, to the extent possible, not through changing the law.
+There may be some occasion to consider this option in the rarest of rare occasions to correct a major flaw in the tax provisions.
+However, we will aim to correct such flaws through alternative mechanisms.

 Independent review of tax appeals